StingraySoftware/HENDRICS/README.md

 I will make these codes a python package that can be installed properly, eventually.

 ## Tutorial
+This is the same tutorial you can find in the Wiki, for convenience
 ### 0. Preliminary info
 This software has a modular structure.
 One starts from cleaned event files (such as those produced by nupipeline), and produces a series of products with subsequent steps: